icyveins7/reimage/README.md

 1. Populate the file list via 'Open File(s)' or 'Open Folder'.
 2. Select some files in the file list (via Ctrl-Click or Shift-Click).
 Clear the entire list with the 'Clear' button or specific files via the Delete key.
 4. Click 'Add to Viewer' to open the files and view the Amplitude-Time (top) and Spectrogram (bottom) plots.
+You can also press Enter after selecting the files, or double-click a single file.
 5. Scroll in/out using mouse wheel and/or use Left-Click to drag the plots.
 6. Use Ctrl-RightClick on the plots to see additional options.